Despical/CommandFramework/README.md

             String label = arguments.getLabel(), arg = arguments.getArgument(0);

-            // StringMatcher is an external class from Despical's Commons library which is not in this framework List<StringMatcher.Match> matches = StringMatcher.match(arg, commandFramework.getCommands().stream().map(cmd -> cmd.name().replace(label + ".", "")).collect(Collectors.toList()));
+            // StringMatcher is an external class from Despical's Commons library which is used in this framework but not all the parts included
+            List<StringMatcher.Match> matches = StringMatcher.match(arg, commandFramework.getCommands().stream().map(cmd -> cmd.name().replace(label + ".", "")).collect(Collectors.toList()));

             if (!matches.isEmpty()) {